fgmacedo/python-statemachine/docs/auto_examples/order_control_rich_model_machine.rst

 .. code-block:: default

-    from statemachine import StateMachine, State
+    from statemachine import State
+    from statemachine import StateMachine
     from statemachine.exceptions import AttrNotFound